code-423n4/2021-11-vader/README.md

 - The emission curve for Vader token works correctly by emitting the correct amount of tokens across eras.
 - The TWAP contract properly and correctly calculates the true USD values for Vader and USDV assets, and the conversion between USDV and Vader is correct.
 - The Veto functionality of GovernorAlpha contract works as intended and does not introduce any vulnerability.

+- How should the Treasury.sol contract calculate value of principal token, same way as Olypmus DAO or Pro?
+  Olympus DAO has two methods of calculation, one for RFV tokens and one for LP tokens.
+  Olympus Pro has only one method of calculation.
+- VaderBond removes FixedPoint library which is used in Olympus contracts.
+Will this cause rounding errors?